ogradyc01/GoldenCheetah/UG_Glossary.md

 `Tau` : your rate of replenishing your W' stores.

-`TSS®` : Training Stress Score.
+`TSS` : Training Stress Score®.
 A quantification of the training session that takes into account the duration and intensity of the training based on the power data.
 It's intended to estimate the training load and physiological stress created by that session (it's conceptually modeled after the heart rate-based training load, TRIMP).

 `ATL` : Acute Training Load®.
 The dose of training that you accumulated over a short period of time.
 From 3 to 10 days in general.
 It relates to your fatigue.